topcoder-platform/corona-listener/README.md

 - DISABLE_LOGGING: whether to disable logging
 - LOG_LEVEL: the log level
-- LOG_EVENT: the log event name used by socket.io server
-- PORT: the server port
 - KAFKA_URL: comma separated Kafka hosts
+- KAFKA_GROUP_ID: the Kafka group id
 - KAFKA_CLIENT_CERT: Kafka connection certificate, optional;
     if not provided, then SSL connection is not used, direct insecure connection is used;
     if provided, it can be either path to certificate file or certificate content